Double layer forces: Beyond Poisson-Boltzmann approximation

 More accurate description of double layer interactions can be put forward on the primitive model.
 This model treats the electrostatic and hard-core interactions between all individual ions explicitly.
 However, it includes the solvent only in a "primitive" way, namely as a dielectric continuum.
 This model was studied in much detail in the theoretical community.
 Explicit expressions for the forces are mostly not available, but they are accessible with computer simulations, integral equations, or density functional theories.

 The important finding from these studies is that the PB description represents only a mean-field approximation.
 This approximation is excellent in the so-called weak coupling regime, that is for monovalent electrolytes and weakly charged surfaces.
 However, this description breaks down in the strong coupling regime, which may be encountered for multivalent electrolytes, highly charged systems, or non-aqueous solvents.
 In the strong coupling regime, the ions are strongly correlated, meaning that each ion has an exclusion hole around itself.
 These correlations lead to strong ion adsorption to charged surfaces, which may lead to charge reversal and crystallization of these ions on the surface.
 These correlations may also induce attractive forces.
 The range of these forces is typically below 1 nm.

 Like-charge attraction controversy

 Around 1990, theoretical and experimental evidence has emerged that forces between charged particles suspended in dilute solutions of monovalent electrolytes might be attractive at larger distances.
 This evidence is in contradiction with the PB theory discussed above, which always predicts repulsive interactions in these situations.
 The theoretical treatment leading to these conclusions was strongly criticized.
 The experimental findings were mostly based on video-microscopy, but the underlying data analysis was questioned concerning the role of impurities, appropriateness of image processing techniques, and the role of hydrodynamic interactions.
+Despite the initial criticism, accumulative evidence suggest that the DLVO fails to account for essential physics necessary to describe the experimental observations.